Busting Your Limiting Beliefs Around Food

-If you just eliminate different foods from your diet, you may end up with deficiencies in multiple nutrients.
-That’s going to push you in the opposite direction to being healthy.
+If you just eliminate different foods from your diet, without substituting with healthier options, you may end up with deficiencies in multiple nutrients.
+This will, over the long term, push you in the opposite direction of being healthy.

 What Ingredients are in Healthy Recipes?

-To get the balance of micronutrients and phytonutrients a person needs to be considered healthy, they must have variety!
+To get the balance of micronutrients and phytonutrients that you need to be considered healthy, you must have variety!

-We have all got our favorite foods and the foods we don’t like.
+Of course, we all have our favorite foods and foods we don’t like.
 The problem is, sticking to these favorites will limit your intake of nutrition, much like restricting foods for certain diets.
+It actually works against you in two ways:

-So, let’s see what we can do about increasing the variety of foods you eat each week by changing what you put in your healthy recipes.
+So, let’s see what we can do about increasing the variety of foods you eat each week by adding some colorful and healthy recipes to your meal plan.

-Here at Low Fat Low Carb, we have the Meal Planner.
-Specifically for members of our site (go ahead and join – it’s free), you can schedule meals to prepare on whichever day suits you!
+At Low Fat Low Carb, we have a super useful Meal Planner tool.
+When you become a member of Low Fat Low Carb (go ahead and join – it’s free), you can schedule deliciously healthy meals to prepare on whichever day suits your lifestyle!

-Typically your consumption of vegetables should heavily outweigh the amount of meat and animal products you eat or drink.
-Vegetables will contain less toxins and more micronutrients per part than animal products will and you’ll also be increasing the amount of phytonutrients you can make use of!
+We always encourage you to increase your consumption of vegetables.
+Vegetables will contain fewer toxins and more micronutrients per part than animal products will and you’ll also be increasing the amount of phytonutrients you can make use of!
+Increasing your fiber, by eating more vegetables, is also a great secret to losing weight.

 Here’s a list of all the best vegetables to make up some of your healthy recipes.